Oil trader IMMS sues Lebanon's BankMed for $1 bln - court filing

 Protests that have swept Lebanon since Oct.
 17 have put pressure on the country's financial system, deepening the hard currency crunch and prompting commercial banks to put curbs on foreign currency withdrawals and nearly all transfers abroad.

-IMMS, which is incorporated in Belize and has offices in London and Singapore, said in its lawsuit that it had instructed BankMed to return a $1 billion deposit on Nov.
-8, 2019.
+IMMS, which is incorporated in Belize, said in its lawsuit that it had instructed BankMed to return a $1 billion deposit on Nov.
+8.

 BankMed responded on Nov.
 12 saying it was terminating all of IMMS's credit facilities "due to the material adverse change in the economic condition of Lebanon and the Lebanese financial market", according to the court filing.